-We’re now over half way on our 104 night World Cruise with Princess Cruises, aboard Sea Princess.
+We’re now over half way on our 104 night Round the World Cruise with Princess Cruises, aboard Sea Princess.
 And looking back to our very first day seems so long ago.

-Our welcome aboard was kind of rockstar and any doubts we might have had about cruising (this is our very first) were batted to the sidelines as we entered our Stateroom …
+Our welcome aboard Sea Princess with Princess Cruises was kind of rockstar and any doubts we might have had about going on a round the world cruise (this is our very first) were batted to the sidelines as we entered our Princess Cruises Stateroom …

-What reasons are there for leaving work, kith and kin, or comfortable daily routine to up and off on a world cruise?
+- What reasons are there for leaving work, kith and kin, or comfortable daily routine to up and off on a 104 night round the world cruise?

-Why not just do a 2 week cruise?
+- Why not just go on a 2 week Princess Cruises holiday?

-Well this is our very first cruise, and seasoned cruisers we’ve spoken to have been surprised that we agreed to a world cruise as our maiden voyage.
+Well this is our very first cruise, and seasoned cruisers we’ve spoken to have been surprised that we agreed to a round the world cruise as our maiden voyage.

 “What if you don’t like it?
 What if you fall out with each other?
 What if you get cabin fever?
 Wouldn’t it have been better to do a shorter cruise first?
 Why a world cruise?”
 These have been just some of the questions we’ve been asked …